warroyo/LdapSentry/readme.md

 # Sentry

+This is a forked version of the sentry authentication package to allow for ldap authentication.
+This is beta and may have minor issues. it is also meant to work specifically using the sAMAAccountName as the user.

 Sentry is a PHP 5.3+ fully-featured authentication & authorization system.
 It also provides additional features such as user groups and additional security features.

 Sentry is a framework agnostic set of interfaces with default implementations, though you can substitute any implementations you see fit.